 The Principles of Manufacturing are a set of elements common to all manufacturing industries that revolve around the concepts of flow and variations.
 These principles have emerged from working closely with manufacturing industries at both the research and operational levels.

-Targeted towards graduate-level engineers, product designers, and technology developers with an interest in a career in advanced manufacturing, the program will help learners understand and apply these principles to product and process design, factory and supply chain design, and factory operations.
+Targeted towards graduate-level engineers, product designers, and technology developers with an interest in a career in advanced manufacturing, the program will help you understand and apply these principles to product and process design, factory and supply chain design, and factory operations.

 What You’ll Learn

 - A new perspective for design and operational decision making at all levels of manufacturing, in the context of volume manufacturing, where rate, quality, cost and flexibility are the key metrics

 - How to operate and control unit processes to ensure maximum quality

 - Using basic and advanced statistical and feedback control methods

 - How to design and operate systems of processes with optimal capacity, resilience and inventory

 - How to design and operate optimal supply chain systems

 - The financial underpinnings of a manufacturing enterprise, including new ventures